January 13, 2022

 Truth #2: Seek Unique – Branding takes place in the mind.

 Branding is a collection of impressions.
 Each person that comes in contact with a brand constructs his or her own individual portrait based on their personal experience and understanding.

-People build their own idea of what a home builder or community is like birds build nests – from scraps and straws they happen to discover.
+The way that people build their own idea of what a home builder or community is similar to how birds build nests – from scraps and straws they happen to discover.
 These scraps can be equated to the brand information available to your audience through Google searches, word-of-mouth, your social media posts, online reviews, etc. The impressions provided from these places aren’t always fair or rational and they’re often very fragmented.
 But it’s what makes effectively communicating the brand so important.

 Truth #3: Communicate Consistently – The key to achieving a high return on a branding investment.

 Brands are built by communicating them 360 degrees – that means consistently and thoroughly.
-Starting internally, leadership must understand the importance of not only educating their employees about the brand, but indoctrinating them.
+Starting internally, leadership must understand the importance of not only educating their employees about the brand but indoctrinating them.

 People, after all, are an extension and important representation of the brand.
 So unless everyone is on the same page, there is bound to be confusion and frustration.
-A lack of brand knowledge translates into higher levels of misunderstanding and disappointment for everyone that interacts with the brand.
+A lack of internal brand knowledge translates into higher levels of external miscommunication and disappointment for everyone that interacts with the brand.

 Most people recognize the value of a consistent graphic identity.
-But effective real estate brand communication goes way beyond using the same colors on signage, collateral, and advertising.
-Every point of contact communicates the brand – the way the phones are answered, the look and feel of the sales offices, the model homes, entry monumentation, signage, and the way people are treated.
+But effective real estate brand communication goes way beyond using the same colors on signage, collateral and advertising.
+Every point of contact communicates the brand – the way the phones are answered, the look and feel of the sales offices, the model homes, entry monuments, signage and the way people are treated.

-Every interaction provides another clue about how intentional – how serious – the home builder or developer is about the experience they are trying to produce, and the reputation that will follow.
+Every interaction provides another clue about how intentional – how serious – the home builder or developer is about the customer experience they are trying to produce and the reputation that will follow.